lucianpls/QB3/QB3.md

 ### Magnitude-Sign encoding of integer values

-For rasters, the locality preserving ordering is mostly valuable if we follow it up with delta encoding, it would generate relatively small absolute values.
+For rasters, the locality preserving ordering is valuable when followed by delta encoding, which generate relatively small absolute values.
 The problem is that negative values require many bits in the normal 2s complement encoding.
 This is solved by reordering the values with alternate signs 0, -1, 1, -2 ..., up to the min_val.
-For encoding the values, the formula used is: `m = 2 * abs(v) - sign(v)`, where m has the same number of bits as the initial value v.
+For encoding the values, this formula is: `m = 2 * abs(v) - sign(v)`, where m has the same number of bits as the initial value v.
 This encoding stores the sign in bit 0, and the absolute value in the next higher bits, thus the top bits are zero.
 For negative values, the absolute value is biased by -1 because -0 is not a valid value, allowing the original range of values to be preserved, making the encoding reversible.
 This is the magnitude-sign (mags) encoding, because the absolute magnitude is followed by the sign bit.
 In this encoding the top zero bits are not needed to determine the actual value.
-In contrast, the 2s complement encoding is sign-magnitude (smag), although the magnitude of negative numbers is encoded with flipped bit values.
+In contrast, the usual 2s complement encoding is sign-magnitude (smag), and the magnitude of negative numbers is encoded with flipped bit values.

 ### MAGS QB3 suffix encoding

-For this step, the values are considered as unsigned.
+For this step, the input values resulting from the mag-sign encoding are considered as unsigned.
 For the 16 values in a block, the highest bit set of any value is the rung of the block.
 Let's assume that for encoding values within a block N bits per value are required, which means that the block rung is n - 1.
 Within a block smaller values are more likely than larger ones, and re-encoding using a variable length code results in a smaller output size.
 The block value range is split in three ranges, and values in each range is encoded with a different number of bits.

  - First range, short, is the first quarter of possible values within a rung.
 These are the values between 0 and 2^(n-2), which start with 00 in the two most